A. Foote, M.D.

 County Medical Society, and has served on many hospital committees.
 She

-is currently the chair of the Idaho Health Data Exchange, and vice
+is currently the Vice Chair of the Idaho Health Data Exchange, and vice

 chair of the Health Quality Planning Commission.

 Dr. Foote is medical director of inpatient and outpatient Glycemic

 Services at Saint Alphonsus Regional Medical Center, Boise.
 Saint